turingschool/try-turing/fe-online-weekend/containers/index.md

 - explain the concept of nesting, reference lists from earlier
 - talk about indentation for readability, developer empathy

+### Lists

+Lists are common on webpages.
+From bulleted items, to navigation menus with horizontal lists, to a list of followers - they are everywhere!
+Today, we will focus on numbered and bulleted lists.

+TRY IT:

 ## Containers